<em>Teucrium</em>, germander: planting, care

 Multiplication

-Germander is easily propagated in June by herbaceous cuttings or by semi-ripe cuttings in July–August, by sowing in spring with mature seeds harvested in garden in autumn or by layering for shrubby species, a more laborious operation.
+Germander readily propagates in June by herbaceous cuttings or by semi-ripe cuttings in July–August, by sowing in spring with mature seeds harvested in autumn in the garden or by layering for shrubby species, a more laborious operation.

 Taking cuttings of Teucrium